Optimal General Matchings

 \section{Structure of general $B$-matchings}

 In this section we will consider the weighted version of the problem - for the maximum cardinality variant it is enough to set all weights to 1.

 Let us first recall and generalise some notions and facts from matching theory.
-In the case of matchings, it is often convenient to consider the symmetric difference of two $B$-matchings.
-Given two $B$-matchings $M$ and $N$ the symmetric difference of $M$ and $N$, denoted as $M\oplus N$, is equal to $(M \setminus N) \cup (N \setminus M)$.
+In the case of matchings, it is often convenient to consider the symmetric difference of two matchings.
+Given two matchings $M$ and $N$ the symmetric difference of $M$ and $N$, denoted as $M\oplus N$, is equal to $(M \setminus N) \cup (N \setminus M)$.
 The symmetric difference $M\oplus N$ of two matchings $M$ and $N$ can be decomposed into a set of edge-disjoint alternating paths and alternating cycles, where a path or cycle is said to be {\em alternating} if its edges belong alternately to $M$ and $N$.
 We extend the definiton of an alternating path and cycle to the context of $B$-matchings.